Miramar Peninsula: Recreation

+The Eastern Walkway is a 2.5 km walking track that traverses the main ridge at the southeast of the peninsula, from the Pass of Branda to Tarakena Bay.

+The Worser Bay Boating Club, founded in 1926, offers sailing courses and racing from its base at Worser Bay.

 History

+Kupe and centuries of tangata whenua

 The Māori name for the area when it was still an island was Te Motu Kairangi (meaning "esteemed" or "precious" island).
-The island was separated from the main island (Te Ika a Māui) by a sea channel called Te Awa-a-Taia (the channel of Taia); this was where Kilbirnie is now.
-The peninsula area later became known as Hataitai or Whataitai.

-Kupe and Centuries of Tangata Whenua

 The island of Te Motu Kairangi was first settled as long ago as 950 AD when Kupe the explorer arrived.
-Kupe first landed near Seatoun, and a large rock near the shore still bears the name Te Ure-o-Kupe (Kupe’s penis) or Te Aroaro-o-Kupe (Kupe’s presence).
+Kupe first landed near Seatoun, and a large rock near the shore still bears the name Te Ure-o-Kupe (Kupe's penis) or Te Aroaro-o-Kupe (Kupe's presence).
 The area was home in turn to Ngai Tara, Rangitane, Ngati Kahungungu, Ngai Tahu, Mua Upoko, Ngāti Ira, and Te Ati Awa.
-Other iwi who may have dwelt here include Waitaha, Ngati Mamoe, Ngati Kuia, Ngati Kuru, and Ngati Mutunga.
+Other iwi who may have dwelt there include Waitaha, Ngati Mamoe, Ngati Kuia, Ngati Kuru, and Ngati Mutunga.

-Ngai Tara were the first to settle on the island, and built the first pā, named "Whetu Kairangi" (bountiful stars) on the hill overlooking Worser Bay.
-The name of Wellington Harbour "Whanganui-a-Tara" (harbour of Tara) was also named for Tara.
+Ngai Tara were the first to settle on the island and built the first pā, named 'Whetu Kairangi' (bountiful stars) on the hill overlooking Worser Bay.
+Wellington Harbour "Whanganui-a-Tara" (harbour of Tara) was also named for Tara.

-Ngai Tahu lived in the peninsula on their long multi-generation migration southwards.
-They occupied pa already built as well as building their own.
+Ngai Tahu lived on the peninsula on their long multi-generation migration southwards.
+They occupied pā already built as well as building their own.